Zepmanbc/labyrinth/README.md

 ## 5. To do list

+* Do some unit tests
 * Stop the game when the treasure has been reached
-* Lean that there is a 'e' at the end of labyrinthe
+* Learn that there is a 'e' at the end of labyrinthe
 * add a time record
 * record best times with longuest path?
 * any idea for cool feature ? tell me